wcmc-its/vivodashboard/README.md

 ### Feeds log

-The Feeds module maintains its own log of events.
-Import-related troubleshooting should start here: Reports -> Feeds log (/admin/reports/feeds)
+There is aggregated view of the Feeds import log at: /import/log

-Per-importer logs can also be found on import pages.
-For example, the "VIVO Publications" import page (/import/vivo_publications) has a "Log" link at the top.
+By default, feed importers are configured to add lots of debug information to the log.
+These entries have a severity of "debug".
+This can be turned off per-importer in the parser plugin settings.

-Problems during a VIVO import, such as failed linked data requests, are usually logged with a severity of "warning".
+Problems during a VIVO import, such as failed linked data requests, are usually logged with a severity of "warning" or "error".

 ### Failed linked data requests